KonstantinaStrantzali/QuizNight-Game/README.md

 ### 1 Strategy Plane

 The creation of User Stories influenced the User Centered Design process, as many decisions were made regarding the game's layout, features and design.
-The main goal of the app game is to provide users with a fun, enjoyable and engaging game experience.
+The main goal of the game app is to provide users with a fun and enjoyable game experience.
 The target audience of the game are fan of quizzes of any adult age, who want to have fun playing an entertaining game while exercising their brain.

-The design of the site has been made on classic quiz format, by simply displaying the questions and answers and vivid colors have been choosen to satisfy the user's fun mood.
+The design of the site has been done in a classic quizzes format, with a simple display of questions and answers and vivid colors were chosen to satisfy the fun mood of the user.
 <br>

 ##### back to [top](#table-of-contents)

 ### 2 Scope Plane

-The specific requirements and the fuctionality the game will offer is that the user should be able to:
+The specific requirements and the fuctionality the game offers is that the user should be able to:

 - Start a game.
 - Read the instructions of the game.